How do I set up public and private access to the API server in Amazon EKS?

 Note: If you receive errors when running AWS Command Line Interface (AWS CLI) commands, make sure that you’re using the most recent AWS CLI version.

 Understand the default behavior of the Kubernetes API server

 When you create a new cluster, the following is true:

 - Amazon EKS creates an endpoint for the managed Kubernetes API server that's used to communicate with your cluster.

 - The API server endpoint is public to the internet.

-- Access to the API server is secured with AWS Identity and Access Management (IAM) and native Kubernetes role-based access control (RBAC).
+- Access to the API server is secured with AWS Identity and Access Management (IAM) and native Kubernetes role-based access control (RBAC) (from the Kubernetes website).

 Understand how private access to the Amazon EKS API endpoint works

 To keep communication between your worker nodes and the API server within your Amazon Virtual Private Cloud (Amazon VPC), enable private access to the Amazon EKS API endpoint.